 For example, we don't just want to find the best route between New York and Washington, we want an algorithm that takes as inputs the map, start location, and end location, and outputs the best route.
-There are infinitely many possible inputs that each specify different instances of the problem; a general solution to the problem is a procedure that finds the best route for all possible inputs.
+There are infinitely many possible inputs that each specify different instances of the problem; a general solution to the problem is a procedure that finds the best route for all possible inputs.1 takes zero or more inputs, and produces one output or no outputs2, as shown in Figure 4.1.

 To define a procedure that can solve a problem, we need to define a procedure that takes inputs describing the problem instance and produces a different information process depending on the actual values of its inputs.
-A procedure takes zero or more inputs, and produces one output or no outputs, as shown in Figure 4.1.
+A procedure

-&lt;sup>1Actually finding a general algorithm that does without needing to essentially try all possible routes is a challenging and interesting problem, for which no efficient solution is known.
+1Actually finding a general algorithm that does without needing to essentially try all possible routes is a challenging and interesting problem, for which no efficient solution is known.
 Finding one (or proving no fast algorithm exists) would resolve the most important open problem in computer science!